advancedresearch/the_century_of_satire/the-holy-socrates.md

-Next thing that happens is another guy, but this time a credible scholar, who shows that Plato might have been writing about a Socrates without having good sources going back to the person who once knew a family member of Socrates, but claims to have seen him in a vision.
+Next thing that happens is another guy, but this time a credible scholar, who shows that Plato might have been writing about a Socrates without having good sources going back to the person who once knew a family member of Socrates and claims to have seen Socrates in a vision.

 A lot more people notice the controversy and gets drawn into the debate.
-They say
+They say:

 "OK, calm down.
 Can't we just all agree that these stories about Socrates having superpowers might come from somewhere else?"